ThomasMBury/ewstools/paper/paper.md

 of a cardiac arrhythmia.
 From a mathematical perspective, these transitions may be understood as the crossing of a bifurcation (tipping point) in an appropriate dynamical system model.
-In 2009, Scheffer and colleagues proposed using statistical metrics to signal the approach of a bifurcation in time series data [@scheffer2009early].
+In 2009, Scheffer and colleagues proposed early warning signals (EWS) for bifurcations based on statistics of noisy fluctuations in time series data.
-This spurred massive interest in the subject of EWS from a wide range scientific disciplines.
-Now, there exist a multitude of different EWS and associated methods for anticipating bifurcations [@clements2018indicators].

-More recently, deep learning
+This spurred massive interest in the subject, resulting in a multitude of different EWS for anticipating bifurcations [@clements2018indicators].
+More recently, EWS from deep learning classifiers have outperformed conventional EWS on several model and empirical datasets [@bury2021deep], whilst also providing information on the type of bifurcation.
-classifiers have been trained and applied to detect bifurcations, with promising results [@bury2021deep]
+Software packages for EWS can facilitate the development and testing of EWS, whilst also providing the scientific community with a way to rapidly apply EWS to their own data.

-`ewstools` provides an accessible toolbox for computing, analysing and visualising EWS in time seires data.
+`ewstools` is an accessible Python package for computing, analysing and visualising EWS in time seires data.
 The package provides:

 - An intuitive, object-oriented framework to compute EWS in a given dataset